Run by School of Sport, Health and Exercise Sciences

 Overall aims and purpose

-Apply knowledge of the human body to examine how it adapts to extreme environments
+Apply knowledge of the human body to examine how it adapts to environmental stress to influence exercise performance and health

 Teaching and Learning Strategy